Collapse of Silicon Valley Bank: Debate over government intervention

 A group of 599 venture capitalists, including Garry Tan and David O. Sacks, along with hedge fund manager Bill Ackman and California State Senator Scott Wiener, called for a government intervention to protect uninsured depositors.
 Representatives Ruben Gallego of Arizona and Eric Swalwell of California called for depositors to be made whole, while Representatives Ro Khanna and Brad Sherman of California called on the Treasury Department and FDIC to affirm that depositors would be protected so they could make payroll.
 Khanna pointed to the 1991 collapse of the Bank of New England as precedent for rescuing a regional bank.
 Representative Matt Gaetz of Florida and Republican presidential candidates Nikki Haley and Vivek Ramaswamy expressed opposition to any taxpayer-funded bailout of the bank.
 Ramaswamy suggested that the FDIC's deposit insurance limit be raised instead.
 San Jose Mayor Matt Mahan also called the $250,000 limit "arcane".

 Governor Newsom, Senator Kyrsten Sinema of Arizona, and Representative Anna Eshoo of California applauded the FDIC's announcement that it would protect depositors without affecting taxpayers via the Bank Term Funding Program.
 Mayor Mahan criticized the federal government's response to the bank's failure as slow and indicative of its misunderstanding of Silicon Valley startups' contribution to the national economy.
 Senators Elizabeth Warren of Massachusetts and Bill Hagerty of Tennessee criticized regulators for protecting large depositors, including some of the venture capital firms that triggered the bank run.
 Republican lawmakers and financial policy experts criticized the emergency actions as a bailout that could create a moral hazard at other banks.
-Senator J. D. Vance of Ohio questioned whether the federal government would have taken similar action for a smaller bank or credit union.
+Senator JD Vance of Ohio questioned whether the federal government would have taken similar action for a smaller bank or credit union.
 Economist Paul Krugman compared the failure and resulting government action to the savings and loan crisis.
 Economist Dean Baker contrasted the broad agreement behind rescuing relatively sophisticated Silicon Valley business proprietors with the objections over moral hazard and personal responsibility to President Biden's student loan forgiveness program.
 San Jose Chamber of Commerce CEO Derrick Seaver said any moral hazard was worth staving off the potential risk of allowing depositors to go unprotected.

 According to some experts, the government's quick reaction to the failure of Silicon Valley Bank, which had been viewed as having little significance outside of the technology sector until its failure, showed a fragile system addicted to injections of official support.
 Senator Warren, Representative Khanna, and Mayor Mahan called for earnings from CEO Greg Becker's recent sale of SVB shares to be clawed back and returned to depositors.
 Representative Eshoo criticized the last-minute bonuses given to bank employees as "highly offensive".